Mamie Van Doren

 During her time at Universal, Van Doren starred in movies such as The Second Greatest Sex (1955), Running Wild (1955), and The All American (1953).
 Outside of Universal she starred in Untamed Youth (1957), Teacher's Pet (1958), High School Confidential (1958), Born Reckless (1958), The Beat Generation (1959), and Sex Kittens Go To College (1960).
 She starred on television shows such as What's My Line?, The Jack Benny Program, and The Bob Cummings Show.
 After Universal failed to renew her contract in 1959, Van Doren struggled to find work as a free agent.
-Van Doren starred in many B movies, such as Voyage to the Planet of Prehistoric Women (1968), The Las Vegas Hillbillys (1966) with Mansfield, and 3 Nuts in Search of a Bolt (1964), a film which challenged the Hays Code.
+She starred in many B movies, such as Voyage to the Planet of Prehistoric Women (1968), The Las Vegas Hillbillys (1966) with Mansfield, and 3 Nuts in Search of a Bolt (1964), a film which challenged the Hays Code.
 The same year, she appeared in the June 1964 Playboy magazine with nude photos of her on the set of the film.

 Van Doren has married five times and had intimate affairs with many other Hollywood actors.
-Van Doren went to Vietnam during the Vietnam War to entertain troops in the 1970s.
-Partially due to the sudden deaths of Mansfield and Monroe, Van Doren decided to retire from acting.
+She went to Vietnam in the 1970s to entertain troops during the Vietnam War.
+Partially because of the sudden deaths of Mansfield and Monroe, she decided to retire from acting.
 In 1987 Van Doren released her autobiography, Playing the Field: My Story.
-On February 1, 1994, Van Doren received her star on the Hollywood Walk of Fame.
-In 1998 Van Doren created her website describing herself as “the first authentic kitten on Cyberspace".
-In 2022 Van Doren released her most recent book, China & Me, and has recently begun writing a third autobiography, Secrets of the Goddess.
+On February 1, 1994, she received her star on the Hollywood Walk of Fame.
+In 1998, she created her website, describing herself as “the first authentic kitten on Cyberspace".